-Top 10 most popular Nootropics in Russia
+Top 10 most popular nootropics in Russia

-In this report Top-10 most popular nootropics that are known to improve brain function, learning processes, memory and concentration – are analysed.
+In this report Top-10 most popular nootropics that are known to improve brain function, learning processes, memory, and concentration – are analyzed.
 According to the AlphaRM analytical databases from November 2016 to October 2017 the volume of pharmacy sales of this group of drugs amounted to 79.2 million units.
 The following drug groups according to the EphMRA classification (the European Pharmaceutical Market Research Association) were included in the analysis:

 - N6D “Nootropics”,

 From January to October 2017, this group included 28 INNs and 87 trade names.
 Medications that stimulate mental activity and cognitive function are quite diverse in their composition.
 Analysis of the pharmaceutical market is based on the results of MAT’oct (Moving Annual Total).